alex-coch/Kaggle/README.md

 ### <a href=notebook38cda55794-booking.ipynb>Prediction the hotel rating on Booking</a>
 - One of the <a href=https://www.kaggle.com/competitions/sf-booking>company's problems</a> is dishonest hotels that wind up rating themselves.
 One of the ways to find such hotels is to build a model that predicts the rating of the hotel.
 - Model: Random Forest

+### <a href=lightautoml-competition-baseline.ipynb>Prediction the car price</a>
+- A company sells <a href=https://www.kaggle.com/competitions/sf-dst-predict-car-price>used cars</a>, and at some point a manager comes to you with a proposal to build a model to predict the adequate cost of the car based on its characteristics from the ad.
+- One of the <a href=https://www.kaggle.com/competitions/sf-booking>company's problems</a> is dishonest hotels that wind up rating themselves.
+One of the ways to find such hotels is to build a model that predic>
+- Model: LightAutoML